Automotive Aftermarket Market

 North America

-North America holds approximately 28% of the global automotive aftermarket, driven by a high volume of vehicle parc and strong aftermarket infrastructure.
+North America holds approximately 28% of the automotive aftermarket, driven by a high volume of vehicle parc and strong aftermarket infrastructure.
 Factors such as a large base of used vehicles, advanced diagnostic tools, and widespread DIY culture support market growth in this region.

 Europe